markreg/reactive-touch/readme.md

 - `ev`: event data
 - `ctx`: reactive instance

-### Option attributes
+### Options

 Each element with one or more touch bindings, gets his own [set of recognizers](https://hammerjs.github.io/getting-started.html#more-control).
+Recognizers can be configured per-view and per-element.

+#### Per-element: option attributes

-A recognizer can be configured with attributes in the form of `[recognizer]-[option]="value"`.
+Add attributes in the form of `[recognizer]-[option]="value"`.
 Values will be interpolated if wrapped in brackets, and cast to integers, floats or booleans if necessary.
 Examples:

 ```html
 <div on-pan pan-direction="horizontal"></div>